 Crete’s aquarium is considered to be one of the biggest aquariums in Europe, consisting of sixty tanks and 2.000 marine organisms.
 The most fascinating species of the Mediterranean Sea can be observed and admired here, like sand tiger sharks, flat lobsters, and sea turtles.
 The aquarium is located in the former American military base in Gournes, about 15 km from the city center, accessible by public bus.

 Known as the fourth largest city in Greece, Heraklion is a crucial stop along a tour of Greece’s island cities.
 There’s more to it than meets the eye; all you have to do to discover it, is keep your feet in comfortable shoes and your eyes open!

-Whether you decide to visit Heraklion with kids, alone, or as a couple, spending time in Heraklion -even if it is limited to a day or less- is a decision you won’t regret.
-Let the history, culture, gastronomy and old-time charm of Crete’s capital bewitch you and we promise your first time in Heraklion won’t be your last!
+Whether you decide to visit Heraklion with kids, alone, or as a couple, getting out of your luxury hotels -or even budget hotels- and spending time in Heraklion -even if it is limited to a day or less- is a decision you won’t regret.
+Let the history, culture, gastronomy, and old-time charm of Crete’s capital bewitch you and we promise your first time in Heraklion won’t be your last!